Overview

 Communications

 Families: Our quarterly Journal is packed with stories, articles and other items that share breakthroughs, and resources from fellow genealogists.
 The content of each issue is unique and can include narrative family histories, book reviews, resource overviews and more.
 We are always looking for submissions.
-Please contact us for more information and submission guidelines.
+Please contact at [email protected] for more information and submission guidelines.

 Annual Report: This is issued in May of each year.
 The report is a summary of the events, projects and other activities undertaken by the Society and its’ Branches and Special Interest Groups for the previous year.
 It also includes our audited financial statement for the previous year.
 It is distributed by email to those who have emails and by mail to all members without an email.